immanencer/cosyworld8/README.build.md

-# Moonstone Sanctum Frontend Build System
+# CosyWorld Frontend Build System

-This document outlines the build system setup for the Moonstone Sanctum frontend application.
+This document outlines the build system setup for the CosyWorld frontend application.

 ## Overview